Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Reporting features, including the ability to build dashboards, are how business decision makers turn complex data into actionable information

-The same reporting features IT uses to identify technical challenges and opportunities for improvement may provide similarly useful insights to business decision makers.
-For example, reports on how business applications are utilized can guide changes to underlying business processes.
+The same reporting features IT uses to identify technical challenges and opportunities for improvement may provide similarly useful insights to business decision-makers.
+For example, reports on how business applications are put to use can guide changes to underlying business processes.

 User experience and reporting are arguably the two most user-centric areas of focus for IT management.
-Business users should therefore be involved in the selection and configuration of relevant enterprise service management technologies.
+Therefore, involve business users in selecting and configuring relevant enterprise service management technologies.

 How to Plan for Success